© Crown copyright 2021

 The advice of an infection specialist should be sought to inform clinical risk assessment.

 If staff are re-tested with an LFD antigen test within 90 days of a positive PCR test and are found to be positive, they should arrange to have a follow-up PCR test and should self-isolate whilst awaiting their test result.
-If the PCR is negative, they and their household can stop isolating.
+If the PCR is negative, they can stop isolating.
 If the PCR is positive, the guidance in the preceding paragraph should be followed.

 4.3 Isolation requirements for repeat positive test results 90 days or more after a prior positive test

 If an individual is re-tested 90 days or more after their initial illness onset or prior test date, and is found to be PCR positive, this should be considered as a possible new infection.
-They should immediately self-isolate from when their symptoms started or their test date if they do not have symptoms, and follow stay at home guidance.
+They must immediately self-isolate from when their symptoms started or their test date if they do not have symptoms, and follow stay at home guidance.
 Reinfection should be considered and further management including need for isolation assessed according to guidance on the investigation and management of suspected SARS-CoV-2 reinfections.

 5. Associated legislation